abuthakir4u/kids/usman_learning.md

 - What are drives c: d:
 - what is folder
 - How to create and delete folder
+- How to switch tab Alt + Tab

 # How to create text file
 - Using notepad to save text

+# Browser
+- What are all browser available
+- How to open browser
+- How to open browser tab
+- How to open browser tab in new window
+- What is address bar
+- What is an URL
+- What is username and password
+- What is text box
+- What is a button
+- What is a link and how to click
+- How to open a link in new window
+- How to referesh a browser

 Thanks.